Suggested Workflows

 3. If you just need another agent’s input on something, you can @mention them.
 (And if you want to get notifications for someone else’s ticket, use the subscribe button.)

-Reassigning tickets
+Reassigning Tickets

 Reassigning tickets in the ticket pane